amadotejada/GAMpass/README.md

 Only tested on macOS 12.4+

+*GAMpass* is a work in progress, and should be considered beta software.

 ## First time setup
+**Back up your plaintext secrets in a different directory before you run setup.**
+**Once you verify you can encrypt/decrypt secrets you can delete the backup.**

 1. Meet the requirements
 2. Move `gampass.py` to the same directory as GAM's secrets files, usually `~/.gam/`